consoledotdev/home/content/tools/server-monitoring.md

 (DDU).
 Each data point consists of 0.001 DDUs but is weighted depending on the amount of RAM a server has, with different weights depending on whether the monitoring agent is in “Full Stack” or “Infrastructure Mode”.
-The former gets 1000 custom metrics per host and the latter gets 200 custom metrics, which don’t consume DDUs.
+The former gets 1000 custom metrics per host and the latter gets 200 custom metrics, which don't consume DDUs.
 Integrations into cloud APIs and serverless products also consume DDUs.

 The default Full Stack Monitoring mode pricing starts at $69/server/month or
 $21/server/month for Infrastructure Monitoring mode for 8GB hosts.
 A free tier of 200,000 DDUs is included which equates to 381 metrics collected at 1 minute intervals, and the two different monitoring modes include a metric quota.
-It’s not clear how that relates to real-world monitoring, but you can buy top ups.
+It's not clear how that relates to real-world monitoring, but you can buy top ups.
 The documentation states DDUs are bought in groups of 1 million, but the pricing page says $25/month for 100k DDUs (billed annually).
-It’s unclear if alerting is billable.
+It's unclear if alerting is billable.

 This makes it difficult to calculate how much monitoring a server would cost.
-It’s not clear why pricing is different for servers with more RAM and the distinction between full stack and infrastructure mode is not intuitive.
+It's not clear why pricing is different for servers with more RAM and the distinction between full stack and infrastructure mode is not intuitive.
 $69/server/month is high relative to the competition.